Did you know that Starbucks employees have worn their iconic green aprons since 1987?

 • Yellow: Teavana tea

-Some baristas may have embroideries on their aprons.
-For example, ASL characters on Starbucks aprons mean that a barista can speak sign language.
+Some baristas may have embroidery on their aprons.
+For example, ASL characters on Starbucks aprons indicate that a barista is fluent in American Sign Language.

 Below, I’ll go over the apron colors you can expect to see when you’re going out for a cup of joe at Starbucks: